jkiv/icepool-board/README.md

 The goal is to produce an inexpensive, flexible multi-core parallel co-processor for embedded computing projects.

-These designs are licensed under the Creative Commons Attribution-ShareALike-NonCommercial 4.0 license.

 Please consider supporting this project and others like it by donating:
 * 13zRrs1YDdooUN5WtfXRSDn8KnJdok4qG9